Ayushkj07/Reverse-Shell-Bind-Shell-Cybersecurity-Lab/README.md

 # 📌 Overview

-This project demonstrates the concepts of Reverse Shell and Bind Shell in an isolated cybersecurity lab environment using Kali Linux and Metasploitable 2.
+This project explains the working of Reverse Shell and Bind Shell in a secure cybersecurity lab using Kali Linux and Metasploitable 2.

-The objective is to understand how shell connections can be established between two systems, how network connections appear during the process, and how defenders can identify suspicious shell activity through network and traffic analysis.
+The main aim is to learn how shell connections are created between two systems, observe the network communication involved, and understand how such activities can be detected through network traffic analysis.

-The project also covers basic detection indicators, security risks, and mitigation techniques associated with unauthorized shell connections.
+The project also discusses common signs of unauthorized shell connections, the security threats they pose, and basic methods to detect and prevent them.

 # 🔗 Bind Shell